voxpupuli/puppet-bareos/REFERENCE.md

 Data type: `Optional[Bareos::List]`

+Where ACL

+Bareos Datatype: acl
+Bareos Default: Not set
+Required: false

 Default value: `undef`

 ### <a name="bareos--director--counter"></a>`bareos::director::counter`

-== Define: bareos::director::counter
 The Counter Resource defines a counter variable that can be accessed by variable expansion used for creating Volume labels with the Label Format Dir Pool directive.

-== Parameters
-[*ensure*]
-  present or absent the config file.

-[*catalog*]
-  Catalog

-  Bareos Datatype: res
-  Bareos Default: Not set
-  Required: false

-[*description*]
-  Description

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*maximum*]
-  Maximum

-  Bareos Datatype: pint32
-  Bareos Default: 2147483647
-  Required: false

-[*minimum*]
-  Minimum

-  Bareos Datatype: int32
-  Bareos Default: 0
-  Required: false

-[*wrap_counter*]
-  Wrap Counter

-  Bareos Datatype: res
-  Bareos Default: Not set
-  Required: false

 #### Parameters